katjam/tech-exeter-try-elm/PITCHME.md

 ## Our (fun) problem

 IMAGE logos for all the gone by the wayside.
-Any of these look familiar.
-None of these live up to lego standards.
+Any of these look familiar?

+handlebars, mustache, coffeescript, grunt, bower, angular 1.0, backbone, polymer, ember

 Note:
 - Building user interfaces for amazing APIs